-It is important to get these homes connected as quickly as possible.
+It is important to connect these homes as quickly as possible.
 Hyde says Chorus will work with internet service providers so that learning can resume from the start of the second school term of the year.

 He says; “As a wholesale provider, Chorus can’t deliver the whole solution.
 We’re now looking to the internet service providers who package up our products for consumers to also support the Ministry of Education, with both financial and operational support.

-“Delivering these connections to students in a matter of weeks will present a huge operational challenge for the industry but we know how important this is so we will be working hard to get this done.”
+“Delivering these connections to students in a matter of weeks will present a huge operational challenge for the industry.
+We know how important this is so we will be working hard to get this done.”